 The Wellness Area

-Following the stairs down, you’ll find a room filled with four different baths.
-There is a large black pool filled with warm mineral water, next to it an equally large red pool filled with cooler water, and in the corners a hot bath, and an ice-cold bath.
+Following the stairs down, you’ll find a room filled with four different pools.
+There is a large black pool filled with warm mineral water, next to it an equally large red pool filled with cooler water, and in the corners a hot bath, and an ice-cold plunge pool.

 I started with a lovely contrast bath to alleviate my sore legs after a day of walking and eating.
 There is a plaque on the wall near the ice-cold pool with directions for the most effective contrast bath.
 50 seconds in the hot bath had my legs tingling from the heat, followed by 10 seconds of ice-cold water biting my skin.
 The contrast made my legs feel alive and refreshed.

-Then I tried the red pool – which was my personal favorite.
+Then I tried the red pool – which was my personal favorite out of the entire spa.
 The water, while cool is more refreshing than shockingly cold.
 Both the black and red pools have silver spouts that occasionally water will pour from.
 I sat underneath one of these in the red pool, letting the strong water massage my shoulders and upper back.
 It was better than many massages I’ve paid for.

-On the way back towards the indoor pool there is another sauna and salt room (still in the wellness area).
+On the way back towards the indoor pool there is a dry sauna and salt room (still in the wellness area).
 The sauna here is lovely as it has a window that overlooks the Danube and isn’t too hot.
 It’s a great room to relax in and enjoy the view.

 I wasn’t sure about the benefits of the salt room, but I decided to give it a go anyway.
 Inside there are wicker chairs, which weren’t too comfortable.
 It’s room temperature and the walls are filled with salt, obviously.
 There is a description on the wall that describes the salt, but not the benefits of the room.
 Based on my limited knowledge of salt lamps, which are quite trendy these days, I figured it had something to do with balancing the ions in my body.
 I left my cell phone outside and settled into a wicker chair, only to notice there was a little boy playing a video game (on silent thankfully) and his mom was texting on her phone.